 The first floor of the General Staff building houses museum premises, shops, a wardrobe, and a lecture hall.
 On the second floor, you will find an exhibition dedicated to the Russian Ministry of Finance, showcasing the genuinely restored cabinet of the Minister of Finance, a collection of numismatics and other artefacts.
 Other rooms on the second floor are filled with rare artefacts from African cultures.

-Of most significant interest are the third and forth floor of the building.
+Of most significant interest are the third and fourth floor of the building.
 Here you will find an exposition of European paintings from the 19th century, the Museum of the Guard, the famous works by Fabergé – including the Rockefeller egg, which is the most expensive Fabergé egg in the world – and the pride of the collection: the works of Impressionists and Post-Impressionists.
 Don't miss the halls dedicated to such great painters as Van Gogh, Renoir, Monet and Picasso, or famous Russian avant-garde painters as Kandinsky and Malevich.

-The paintings of the most famous artists are exhibited in the permanent galleries on the forth floor.
+The paintings of the most famous artists are exhibited in the permanent galleries on the fourth floor.
 Their walls are decorated with works that originally stem from the private collections of Shchukin and the Morozov brothers.
-These two families belonged to the greatest collectors of art in the beginning of the 20th century.
+These two families belonged to the greatest collectors of art at the beginning of the 20th century.
 When the Soviets came to power, their possessions were nationalized and put in the museums of Moscow and St. Petersburg.

 Visitors of the General Staff building will be able to see the paintings of graceful dancers by Edgar Degas, creations by Henri Fantin-Latour, Camille Pissarro, and Alfred Sisley.
 Two halls of the permanent exhibition are occupied by portraits from the hands of Auguste Renoir and Paul Cézanne.